OGAB® Rail Sustainable Braking

 Significantly reduce air pollution

-Almost all trains are equipped with brakes.
+All modern trains are equipped with brakes.
 Their proper functioning is relied upon for safe operation of trains on the rails.
 The brakes slow down the train and stop it in a reasonable amount of time.

 On most trains, each of the main wheels is equipped with a brake unit.
 In the railway industry, the performance and efficiency of the brake systems are crucial for safety of passengers and those on the ground.
 Due to the very heavy weight of trains and low friction between the wheels and rails, the design of the brake system is very demanding.